bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 ### Give us a hand!

 You like this tutorial?
-Learn something?
+Learned something?
 Give us a hand!
 You can:

 - Star this repo
-- Post a link to that tutorial in a forum you use (no spam ever!) explaining what you liked/learn in it
+- Post a link to that tutorial in a forum you use (no spam ever!), explaining what you liked/learned in it
 - Tweet about it: [Tweet: "A blockchain aware badge for any website, with #Bismuth and #PHP"](https://twitter.com/intent/tweet?text=A%20blockchain%20aware%20badge%20for%20any%20website,%20with%20%23Bismuth%20and%20%23PHP&amp;url=https://github.com/bismuthfoundation/Hack-with-BIS/tree/master/03-WebAPI-PHP-Badge&amp;via=Eggpoolnet)

 ## Resources